Skip to Main Content

 The primary benefit of multiple personal loans is the ability to cover large expenses.
 If you have already taken out a personal loan and spent the entire amount, a second personal loan may be necessary to cover a different expense.

-Since each loan can be used to pay for something different, multiple personal loans allow you to keep track of monthly payment amount and total interest paid to each lender for each expense.
+Since each loan can be used to pay for something different, multiple personal loans allow you to keep track of the monthly payment amount and total interest paid to each lender for each expense.
 And when you are able, consider consolidating some debt — at a lower average rate — to simplify payments and potentially pay less.

 How to qualify for another installment loan